 10. Indian Lentil Burgers With Dill Yogurt Sauce

 Tired of ordinary, plain burger patties?
-Then you must give Preeti Pandey‘s well spiced Indian Lentil Burgers a try!
+Then you must give Preeti Pandey‘s well-spiced Indian Lentil Burgers a try!
 Each patty has a good blast of protein from the lentils and a great earthy sweetness from the beet.
-Packed with herbs and spices, it’s definitely a meat-free meal that will be asked for over and over.
+Packed with herbs and spices, it’s a meat-free meal that will be asked for over and over.

 Learn How to Cook Plant-Based Meals at Home